What are the treatments and home remedies for stretch marks?

 Laser and light therapy are proven ways to significantly improve the appearance of stretch marks, although they are very expensive.

 Laser therapy is one of the newest treatments for stretch marks that appears to be effective in reducing their appearance.

 Platelet-rich plasma with ultrasound

 More than 70 percent of participants reported "good" or "very good" improvement in their appearance.

-A tummy tuck, thigh lift, and other such procedures work by removing excess skin and tightening remaining skin and tissue.
+A tummy tuck, thigh lift, and other similar procedures work by removing excess skin and tightening remaining skin and tissue.

-- Does not smoke
+- does not smoke

-- Has realistic expectations about what the surgery can do
+- has realistic expectations about what the surgery can do

-Alternative and home remedies for stretch marks
+Alternative and home remedies

 Stretch marks occur in the deep dermal layer of the skin.
 Therefore, despite claims, moisturizers do not help to prevent stretch marks.